JanetMatsen/bacteriopop/Task.md

 Population dynamics for abundances calculated from meta-omics sequencing

 <b> Vocabulary: </b>
-* node : a node in a network can represent a bacteria or a group of bacteria (super node)
+* Node : a node in a network can represent a bacteria or a group of bacteria (super node)
-* edge: an edge between two nodes in a network represents an interaction between the corresponding nodes.
+* Edge: an edge between two nodes in a network represents an interaction between the corresponding nodes.
 The edges can be time varying and be added or removed over time.
-* phylogeny: the evolution of a genetically related group of organisms as distinguished from the development of the individual organism
+* Phylogeny: the evolution of a genetically related group of organisms as distinguished from the development of the individual organism

 <b> Project Background:</b>
 * 88 samples: 4 replicates of high oxygen, 4 replicates of low oxygen, 11 samples per replicate, and 68000 bacteria in each sample.